rjurga/plasmon-fluorescence/README.md

 ## Convergence

 A high number (> 100) of angular modes are required for convergence of the normalized total decay rate when the dipole is close (~ 1 nm) to the surface of the metal sphere.
-However the numerical evaluation of the expressions may fail if the angular modes are too high.
-To allow reaching higher angular modes, numerical values of the Spherical Bessel functions are converted to NumPy's clongdouble type.
+However the numerical evaluation of the expressions may fail if the angular modes orders are too high.
+To allow reaching higher angular modes orders, numerical values of the Spherical Bessel functions are converted to NumPy's clongdouble type.
 Please read [NumPy's documentation](https://docs.scipy.org/doc/numpy/user/basics.types.html#extended-precision) for further information about compatibility with your hardware.

 ## Metals